Cutoff stability under distributional constraints with an application to summer internship matching: Acknowledgments

 \section{Acknowledgments}

 Aziz gratefully acknowledges support from Defence Science and Technology (DST).
 Baychkov's work was supported by the CSIRO undergraduate vacation scholarship program, and he extends many thanks to Haris Aziz and Gavin Walker for their invaluable mentorship.
-Bir\'o is supported by the Hungarian Scientific Research Fund, OTKA, Grant No.\ K128611.
+Bir\'o is supported by the Hungarian Academy of Sciences, Momentum Grant No. LP2021-2, and the Hungarian Scientific Research Fund, OTKA, Grant No.\ K128611.